wombleton/gitlaw-nz/acts/M/Marine and Coastal Area (Takutai Moana) Act 2011.md

     *   (a) any port company (as defined in [section 2(1)][235] of the Port Companies Act 1988):

-    *   (b) any port operator (as defined in [section 650J(6)][236] of the Local Government Act 1974):
+    *   (b) any port operator (as defined in Part 3A of the Maritime Transport Act 1994):

-    *   (c) the company (as defined in [section 2][237] of the Auckland Airport Act 1987) that operates Auckland International Airport (including any entity that operates all or part of the airport and that is a subsidiary of, or successor to, that company):
+    *   (c) the company (as defined in [section 2][236] of the Auckland Airport Act 1987) that operates Auckland International Airport (including any entity that operates all or part of the airport and that is a subsidiary of, or successor to, that company):

-    *   (d) the company (as defined in [section 2][238] of the Wellington Airport Act 1990) that operates Wellington International Airport (including any entity that operates all or part of the airport and that is a subsidiary of, or successor to, that company).
+    *   (d) the company (as defined in [section 2][237] of the Wellington Airport Act 1990) that operates Wellington International Airport (including any entity that operates all or part of the airport and that is a subsidiary of, or successor to, that company).

+    Section 37(2)(b): replaced, on 23 October 2013, by [section 90][238] of the Maritime Transport Amendment Act 2013 (2013 No 84).

 ##### 38 Notification of determination and variation